SCiarella/TLS_ML_exploration/README.md

 The final step of the iteration consists in calculating the exact value of `target_feature` for the best $K_i$ pairs, which corresponds to the first $K_i$ lines of `output_ML/predicted_{In_file_label}_newpairs.csv` if the target is a low value of `target_feature`.
 You can reiterate this procedure as many times as you want and add new input pairs at any iteration.
-In the [paper](https://arxiv.org/abs/2212.05582), we discuss some criteria to decide the value of $K_0$, the number of iterations and the stopping criterion.
+In the [paper](https://www.nature.com/articles/s41467-023-39948-7), I discuss some criteria to decide the value of $K_0$, the number of iterations and the stopping criterion.

 ---
 ## Reproduce TLS results

-In order to reproduce the TLS result, we have provided the following [**Zenodo** directory](https://zenodo.org/record/8026630).
+In order to reproduce the TLS result, I have provided the following [**Zenodo** directory](https://zenodo.org/record/8026630).
-This directory contains the databases `QS_T{0062,007,0092}.feather` corresponding to the pairs that we used for the TLS analysis with all their relevant features, at the three temperatures.
+This directory contains the databases `QS_T{0062,007,0092}.feather` corresponding to the pairs that have been used for the TLS analysis with all their relevant features, at the three temperatures.
-In combination with the `exact_calculations/*/*.csv` containing the results of the NEB calculations (provided in this repository), the TLS data can be processed using the pipeline discussed above to reproduce all the findings reported in the [paper](https://arxiv.org/abs/2212.05582).
+In combination with the `exact_calculations/*/*.csv` containing the results of the NEB calculations (provided in this repository), the TLS data can be processed using the pipeline discussed above to reproduce all the findings reported in the [paper](https://www.nature.com/articles/s41467-023-39948-7).

-Finally, in the directory `TLS_pairs_Khomenko_et_al_2020` we report the data corresponding to the smaller set of TLS pairs identified in *Khomenko et al. PRL 124.22 (2020): 225901*.
+Finally, in the directory `TLS_pairs_Khomenko_et_al_2020` I report the data corresponding to the smaller set of TLS pairs identified in *Khomenko et al. PRL 124.22 (2020): 225901*.